XOR-op/BoltConn/README.md

 </a>
 </p>

 A go-to solution for transparent application proxy & firewall with tunneling and MitM, designed with privacy and security in mind.
+All efforts made to make you fully control your network.

 ## Features
-- **Transparent Proxy with Automatic Route Table Management:** The Tun device supports BoltConn's transparent proxy, and its route table is managed automatically.
-- **Multiple Outbound Protocols Support:** BoltConn supports HTTP, SOCKS5, Shadowsocks, Trojan, and Wireguard outbounds.
-It is also possible to chain all these outbounds.
-- **Fake-IP DNS Server for Leak Prevention:** BoltConn's Fake-IP DNS server prevents DNS query leaks and supports DoH/DoT upstream.
-- **Flexible Rule-Based Routing:** With domain name, process name, and other rules, BoltConn allows for flexible routing.
-- **Proxy/Rule List Subscription:** BoltConn supports proxy/rule list subscription; compatible with Clash.
-- **MitM Functionality for Fine-Grained Traffic Control and Privacy Preservation:** BoltConn supports MitM-based URL/header rewrite/redirect.
-- **Hot-Reload Capability for Seamless Upgrades:** BoltConn supports hot-reload without disconnecting existing connections.
-- **RESTful API and Command-Line Tool for Easy Configuration:** BoltConn provides a RESTful API and command-line tool to configure the program.
+- **Block Anything You Dislike**: Block annoying ads, ubiquitous telemetry or any traffic you don't want this app send.
+- **Secure Your Traffic with Tunneling**: Prevent your traffic sniffed by ISP or third-party with Wireguard, Shadowsocks and more.
+You can also chain them at client side, without support from proxy server.
+- **Audit Your Traffic**: Audit traffic history to make sure apps behave trustworthy.
+- **Modify in the Way You Want**: Manipulate requests and responses inside HTTPS traffic.
+Examine if the app secretly sends your data to their server, and block them once you find it.
+- **Flexible Configuration**: Combine all above features with highly-customizable rule system.
+Directly include components from community, and compose your unique configuration.

 For the full features, see [features.md](./docs/features.md).